Top

 Amalgam is Frequently Implanted Without Informed Consent

-Most dentists do not inform consumers that amalgam contains mercury.
-As a result, over 76% of consumers do not know that amalgam is mainly mercury according to Zogby polls.
-But once they are informed, 77% of people do not want mercury fillings - and they even willing to pay more to avoid this unnecessary source of mercury exposure.
+Most dentists do not inform patients that amalgam contains mercury.
+As a result, over 76% of patients do not know that amalgam is mainly mercury, according to Zogby polls.
+But once they are informed, 77% do not want mercury fillings and are even willing to pay more to avoid this unnecessary source of mercury exposure.

 5